 I found myself very far from God, empty, spiritually desperate and thinking that I was like salt that had lost its flavor and could not be made salty again.
 I felt like I had wondered too far from God, after having tasted of His goodness, to be able to come back.

-In the process of deconstruction, those faulty thinking structures that I built and carried with me were slowly deconstructed.
+In the process, those faulty thinking structures that I built and carried with me were slowly deconstructed.
 They were stripped way.
 It was painful.
 It isn’t something I wish on anyone, and I don’t recommend doing what I did.

 Many of my ways of thinking and assumptions have changed, not just on Scripture and “spiritual” things, but on politics and other things as well.
 I have gotten in the habit of allowing my ideas to be challenged, my ways of thinking to be tested, and I don’t hold on to them as tightly as I once did.